konveyor/konveyor.github.io/content/blog/2025/hints_generation/index.md

 author: SavithaRaghunathan
 date: 2025-07-01
 description: >-
-  A behind-the-scenes look at how we turned migration scenarios examples—from JMS MDBs to Spring Boot upgrades—into a reusable GenAI component.
+  A behind-the-scenes look at how we turned migration scenarios examples,from JMS MDBs to Spring Boot upgrades,into a reusable GenAI component.
 You’ll see our R&D cycle in action: curating flawless before/after code, extracting AST diffs, crafting LLM prompts, and validating hints.
 Discover how we distilled those experiments into creating reusable hint that powers similar migration scenarios.
 featured: true
 tags:
     - Konveyor